cchudzicki-ocw-testing/11.255-spring-2021/content/pages/syllabus.md

 ### Required Texts

-These books can be found in used form on Amazon.
-They are also on reserve in Rotch Library in the MIT School of Architecture and Planning.

-Roger Fisher and William Ury, *Getting to Yes*, (Penguin, New York), 2011 (paperback, updated revised edition).
+Roger Fisher and William Ury, *Getting to Yes*, 3rd edition (Penguin, New York), 2011.
+ISBN: 9780143118756.
 This is a short paperback.
 Please read before the 5th class session.

-Lawrence Susskind and Jeffrey Cruikshank, *Breaking the Impasse: Consensual Approaches to Resolving Public Disputes* (Basic Books, New York), 1987, (paperback).
+Lawrence Susskind and Jeffrey Cruikshank, *Breaking the Impasse: Consensual Approaches to Resolving Public Disputes* (Basic Books, New York), 1987.
+ISBN: 9780465007509.
 This is background reading.
 Please read the first four chapters before the 2nd class session.

 Lawrence Susskind and Jeffrey Cruikshank, *Breaking Robert’s Rules* (Oxford University Press, New
-York) 2006, (paperback).
+York) 2006.
+ISBN: 9780195308365.
 This is background reading.
 Please read Part 1 before the 6th class session.

 Lawrence Susskind, *Good for You, Great for Me: Finding the Trading Zone and Winning at Win-Win Negotiation* (Public Affairs, New York), 2015.
+ISBN: 9781610394253.
 Kindle version available online from Amazon.

 ### Role-play Simulation (RPS) Exercises

 Participation in all of the role-play simulations is required.
 Short self-reflection memos reviewing the results of each of the negotiation simulations are required from all students for every game.
 RPS negotiations will be videotaped to enhance student learning.
-After each RPS exercise, students are required to provide written feedback (1-2 paragraphs) to their respective partners.
+After each RPS exercise, students are required to provide written feedback (1–2 paragraphs) to their respective partners.

 ### Scenarios